ajkr195/ContentPlusPlus/README.md

   - Move a Case (Work-Item) to own personal in-baskets.
   - Assign a Case (Work-Item) to someone.
   - Re-assign a Case (Work-Item) to someone.

+UI is derived and heavily based on (if you want to support this project) - https://github.com/xriley/portal-theme-bs5